Bass attacks topwater baits with explosive strikes, and that makes this one of the most exciting ways to fish for America’s favorite sportfish.

 A: The most common are frogs, WTD style, poppers, and tail baits.

 But that doesn’t mean there isn’t a wide variety of topwater baits out there.
-For instance, many have small props on the rear and front of the bait, like the Smithwick Devil Horse, or the Heddon Torpedo.
-These are very popular old-school-style baits that created a fish arousing disturbance on the surface.
+For instance, many have small props on the rear and front of the bait, like the Smithwick Devil Horse or the Heddon Torpedo.
+These are very popular old-school-style baits that create a fish-arousing disturbance on the surface.

 Others types include creepers, which are more popular among the musky crowd but are also a design used by bass lure companies.
 An example is the Savage Gear 3-D Bat.

 And we must not forget the buzzbait.
-Buzzbaits are one of the most popular bass topwaters out there as well and work well as search baits, are incredibly easy to throw, create a lot of surface chatter and ripples and are very similar to spinnerbaits.
+Buzzbaits are one of the most popular bass topwaters out there as well and work well as search baits; they are incredibly easy to throw, create a lot of surface chatter and ripples, and are very similar to spinnerbaits.

 That depends, and it very much depends on anglers’ preferences and prejudices.
 I personally don’t get into a lot of the color hype like some anglers, but for bass, it certainly can matter.
 Bass definitely seem to prefer certain colors on certain bodies of water.

-You really can’t go wrong using frog color patterns or matching the hatch if your fishing a shad-based system or a lake with a lot of bluegills.
+You really can’t go wrong using frog color patterns or matching the hatch if you fishing a shad-based system or a lake with a lot of bluegills.

 Most anglers know the excitement of topwater fishing, and for many, this has become a method of fishing they will employ at any opportunity.
 If you’re new to fishing or haven’t explored topwater fishing, the lures on the list are the five best topwater lures for bass, and you can fish them with total confidence.

 We are sorry that this post was not useful for you!